Islamic religious police: Mannequins

 In 2009, Iranian authorities warned shopkeepers not to display female mannequins with visible body contours or without a hijab.
-In 2010, to enforce public morality, Hamas in the Gaza Strip ordered the removal of mannequins and advertisements depicting scantily-clad models.
-In 2021, the Islamic police, or "Hisbah", in Kano, Nigeria, instructed shops to use only headless mannequins to display clothing, and required the mannequins to remain covered at all times.
+In 2010, to enforce public morality in the Gaza Strip, Hamas ordered the removal of mannequins and advertisements depicting scantily-clad models.
+In 2021, the Kano State Hisbah Corps instructed shops to use only headless mannequins to display clothing, and required the mannequins to remain covered at all times.